Earth: Orbit and location

-Earth orbits the Sun, making Earth the third-closest planet to the Sun and part of the inner Solar System.
-Earth's average orbital distance is about 150 e6km, which is the basis for the astronomical unit (AU) and is equal to roughly 8.3 light minutes or 380 times Earth's distance to the Moon.
-Earth orbits the Sun every 365.2564 mean solar days, or one sidereal year.
-With an apparent movement of the Sun in Earth's sky at a rate of about 1°/day eastward, which is one apparent Sun or Moon diameter every 12 hours.
-Due to this motion, on average it takes 24 hours—a solar day—for Earth to complete a full rotation about its axis so that the Sun returns to the meridian.
+Earth orbits the Sun at an average distance of about 150 e6km.
+This makes Earth the third-closest planet to the Sun and part of the inner Solar System.
+Its orbital distance is the basis for the astronomical unit (AU) and is equal to roughly 8.3 light-minutes or 380 times Earth's distance to the Moon.
+Earth orbits the Sun every 365.2564 mean solar days, or one sidereal year, with an apparent movement of the Sun in Earth's sky at a rate of about 1°/day eastward; this is one apparent Sun or Moon diameter every 12 hours.
+Due to this motion, on average it takes 24 hours—a solar day—for Earth to complete a full rotation about its axis so that the Sun returns to the meridian, slightly longer than the sidereal day.

 The orbital speed of Earth averages at 29.7827 km/s, which is fast enough to travel a distance equal to Earth's diameter, about 12742 km, in seven minutes, and the distance from Earth to the Moon, 384400 km, in about 3.5 hours.

-The Moon and Earth orbit a common barycenter every 27.32 days relative to the background stars.
-When combined with the Earth–Moon system's common orbit around the Sun, the period of the synodic month, from new moon to new moon, is 29.53 days.
-Viewed from the celestial north pole, the motion of Earth, the Moon, and their axial rotations are all counterclockwise.
-Viewed from a vantage point above the Sun and Earth's north poles, Earth orbits in a counterclockwise direction about the Sun.
-The orbital and axial planes are not precisely aligned: Earth's axis is tilted some 23.44 degrees from the perpendicular to the Earth–Sun plane (the ecliptic), and the Earth-Moon plane is tilted up to ±5.1 degrees against the Earth–Sun plane.
-Without this tilt, there would be an eclipse every two weeks, alternating between lunar eclipses and solar eclipses.
+Viewed from a vantage point above the Sun's and Earth's north poles, Earth orbits in a counterclockwise direction about the Sun.
+Earth, along with all of the other planets in the Solar System, orbits roughly in the same flat plane, known as the invariable plane.
+Earth's inclination to this plane is about 1.58°.

-The Hill sphere, or the sphere of gravitational influence, of Earth is about 1.5 e6km in radius.
-This is the maximum distance at which Earth's gravitational influence is stronger than that of the more distant Sun and planets.
-Objects must orbit Earth within this radius, or they can become unbound by the gravitational perturbation of the Sun.
-Earth, along with the Solar System, is situated in the Milky Way and orbits about 28,000 light-years from its center.
+Earth, along with the rest of the Solar System, is situated in the Milky Way and orbits about 28,000 light-years from its center.
 It is about 20 light-years above the galactic plane in the Orion Arm.